 In this article, I’m going to show you what I did so that, after 1515 days, I became the first Java Champion from Romania.

-Starting a blog is definitely one of the best decision I’ve ever taken.
+Starting a blog is definitely one of the best decisions I’ve ever taken.
 Sharing knowledge is a two-way street.
 Not only that you are helping others get a better understanding of a certain topic, but writing helps you as well.
 Expressing thoughts does not always come easy, and writing is a very good way to practice this skill.

 Now, starting a blog is the easy part.
 Keeping pace is the most challenging part of writing.
 In 4 years, I manage to publish 240 articles.
 So, every week, I try to write at least one blog post.

 In the first year of blogging, the traffic was rather modest, as you can see in this report.
-In the firsts three months, I was thinking of abandoning it because I couldn’t see enough engagement to justify the effort.
+In the first three months, I was thinking of abandoning it because I couldn’t see enough engagement to justify the effort.

-However, I kept on writing and the traffic started to increase steadily.
+However, I kept on writing, and the traffic started to increase steadily.
 From 1200 page views in October 2013, four years later, the monthly traffic has increased to more than 160,000 page views.

 If you focus on writing good content, eventually, traffic will come as well.

 In May 2014, I started answering questions on StackOverflow.
-Four years later, I managed to answer over 1300 Questions, mostly about JPA and Hibernate and got a 41k reputation.
+Four years later, I managed to answer over 1300 Questions, mostly about JPA and Hibernate, and got a 41k reputation.

-It was due to my blog and my StackOverflow contribution that I got a Developer Advocate job for the Hibernate project at Red Hat.
+It was due to my blog and StackOverflow contribution that I got a Developer Advocate job for the Hibernate project at Red Hat.